Who Does God Say I Am?

 - 2019 27 Feb

 Human nature is naturally self-consumed.
 We strain our necks for approval and avidly practice comparison, lacking the outward flipped perspective required to understand who we really are.
+We question who we really are - what our value is and what our purpose is.
 The pre-requisite of our identity can be found in godly priorities.
 By aligning our everyday lives to biblical truth, we set our internal GPS to His will.
 Through Scripture, creation, and purposefully placed people, we begin to discover who God says we are.

 The story of the Prodigal Son spotlights God’s love for us.
 Like the father who chose to welcome his son home despite the son’s mistakes, God so welcomes us.
 Although He knew we would forever fall short, He chooses to love us without end.
 His only Son, Jesus, died sacrificially to leave heaven’s door swung wide open eternally.
 Greg Morse wrote beautifully of the prodigal’s return: “The wayward son braces himself for a slap but receives an embrace.”
 God says we are: